-Many Zimbabwean women and youth have resorted to informal trade due to lack of employment opportunities in the country despite government promises to create 2,2 million jobs in the 2013 People's Election Manifesto.11 Zimbabwe National Statistics Agency (Zimstat) has indicated that the country's unemployment rate is currently at 20%.
+Many Zimbabwean women and youth have resorted to informal trade due to lack of employment opportunities in the country despite government promises to create 2,2 million jobs in the 2013 People's Election Manifesto.
+Zimbabwe National Statistics Agency (Zimstat) has indicated that the country's unemployment rate is currently at 20%.
 The unemployment rate in Zimbabwe is greatly disputed with figures ranging from 5% to 90% unemployment, depending on the definition of employment that is used.
-When assessing the labour market, it must be noted that unemployment.
+When assessing the labour market, it must be noted that unemployment rate alone is only of limited utility as it does not reflect the quality of employment.
 ZimStat uses the International Labour Organisation's broad definition of employment, which liberally takes into account informal economic activity.
 The ILO's 19th International Conference of Labour Statisticians (ICLS) defines persons in employment as:

 "All those of working age who, during a short reference period, were engaged in any activity to produce goods or provide services for pay or profit.
-They comprise: (a) employed persons "at work", i.e., who worked in a job for at least one hour; (b) employed persons "not at work" due to temporary absence from a job, or to working-time arrangements (such as shift work, flexitime and compensatory leave for overtime)."12
+They comprise: (a) employed persons "at work", i.e., who worked in a job for at least one hour; (b) employed persons "not at work" due to temporary absence from a job, or to working-time arrangements (such as shift work, flexitime and compensatory leave for overtime)."
+12